vhx/api-documentation/source/includes/_resource.collections.md

         <span class="text--transparent text-3">optional</span>
       </td>
       <td>
         Tags that you want associated in the system with the collection.
+Use comma's to separate multiple tags you would like associated with the collection.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">